theexperiential/Owlette/README.md

 ## 🗑️ Uninstallation

-To uninstall the Owlette service, run the following command as an administrator:
+To uninstall the Owlette service and python dependencies, you may run the `uninstall.bat` file as an administrator.
+Alternatively, to just remove the service, you may run the following command as an administrator:

     python owlette_service.py remove